 Fed Rate Hikes Are a Known Issue

-Although the timing of the first hike remains a key factor for the markets, don’t expect a major downturn in the weeks leading up to the Fed’s announcement that it is boosting rates, or even on the day of the of the announcement itself.
+Although the timing of the first hike remains a key factor for the markets, don’t expect a major downturn in the weeks leading up to a Fed announcement that it's boosting rates, or even on the day of the of the announcement itself.
 The markets simply don’t respond that way to events that are anticipated so far in advance.

 The Market Is Already Reacting to the Shift in Fed Policy